 Rebuilding Your Wardrobe After Weight LossBy Sarah S – Jenny Craig

 You’ve been working hard to exercise and eat right—and it shows!
-The thought of a different, smaller wardrobe might have been part of your motivation to lose weight.
-After hitting the gym and eating right, you’re beginning to notice that your pants can’t possibly be cinched with a belt anymore or your tops are hanging off of your shoulders.
+The thought of a different wardrobe might have been part of your motivation to lose weight.
+After hitting the gym and eating right, you may be noticing that your pants can’t be cinched with a belt anymore or your tops are starting to hang off of your shoulders.
 You’re finally beginning to see the healthy weight loss results you’ve been working so hard to achieve, and it’s time to go shopping!
-Reward yourself with a shopping spree to replace your baggy, over-sized wardrobe.
+Reward yourself with a shopping spree to replace your wardrobe that no longer fits.
 Here are some helpful tips for shopping for smaller clothes that won't break the bank as you continue your weight loss journey.

 1. Form a plan